ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/LAMGrids.rst

 The 3-km CONUS domain is ideal for running the ``FV3_RRFS_v1beta`` physics suite, since this suite definition file (:term:`SDF`) was specifically created for convection-allowing scales and is the precursor to the operational physics suite that will be used in RRFS.
 The 3-km domain can also be used with the ``FV3_HRRR`` and ``FV3_WoFS`` physics suites, which likewise do not include convective parameterizations.
 In fact, the ``FV3_WoFS`` physics suite is configured to run at 3-km *or less* and could therefore run with even higher-resolution user-defined domains if desired.
 However, the ``FV3_GFS_v16`` and ``FV3_RAP`` suites generally should *not* be used with the 3-km domain because the cumulus physics used in those physics suites is not configured to run at the 3-km resolution.

 ..
-COMMENT: Check on the FV3_RAP part of that satement...
+COMMENT: Check on the FV3_RAP part of that statement...

 .. _RRFS_CONUS_3km: